 According to statute 3127.18 of Ohio Laws and Rules, there are two circumstances in which the Ohio courts might award temporary emergency custody.
 The first is if the child has been abandoned.
 The second is if the child, a parent or a sibling of the child is the target or possible target of mistreatment or abuse.

-Livestrong.com explains what a parent needs to do to obtain emergency custody of a child.
-First, the parent must file a motion for emergency custody with the clerk of court.
+To obtain emergency custody of a child, a parent must first file a motion for emergency custody with the clerk of court.
 The form will require the parent to include detailed information regarding the purported imminent threat to the child in the existing custody situation.
 The form will also leave a space for the parent to identify any witnesses to the circumstances surrounding the abuse, which could help back the claimant’s assertions.

 Once the parent fills out the form, he or she must take it to a notary public and sign it before the official.
 The notary public will administer an oath to ascertain that the allegations the parent made are true and correct to the best of his or her knowledge.